 Railesha has joined the Washington University’s Office of Sustainability and Facilities teams in a unique position as a Sustainable Design and Construction Project Manager.
-Her role is to foster sustainable design principles across all projects and help with not only achieving the university’s sustainable operations goals but to help set new goals that would make us leaders in sustainability amongst all educational institutions.
+Her role is to foster sustainable design principles across all projects and help not only achieve the university’s sustainable operations goals, but set new goals that will expand WashU’s role as a national leader.

 Railesha has a Doctorate degree from the College of Architecture and Urban Studies, School of Architecture + Design at Virginia Tech, Blacksburg, USA.
 Her doctoral research focus was to develop an integrated design process model for the early design phase of Net-Zero Energy Buildings.
 Soon after graduating in 2015, Railesha joined the Green Building Services team at Harvard University.
 She led and successfully managed the LEED certification process, prioritized sustainability goals and helped deliver sustainable building projects of varying scale.
 She led collaboration of multi-disciplinary stakeholders, conducted sustainability charrettes and sustainability meetings utilizing her project management capabilities.
 As a graduate student, Railesha had the opportunity to work with Skidmore, Owings and Merill in San Francisco for a summer internship where she was actively involved in large-scale sustainable projects that were intended to have net zero-carbon footprints.